mwmlln/shinju_select/README.md

 1. (Heroku) In the Heroku dashboard, click new, then enter the app name and specify the region.

 2. (Heroku) In the Add-on section in the resources tab, search postgres, then select Heroku Postgres and submit order from button in the popup window.
+After this process DATABASE_URL variable can be obtained from Config Vars.

 3. (Heroku) In the setting tab, click on Reveal Config Vars button then copy the value for DATABASE_URL key.